souphieeh/exam-webserver/README.md

 This exam is open book which means that you may use any resources at your disposal.

+**Hint:** Most things you need can be found in this very repository...

 **No direct communication with other persons!!!**

 Work with commits.
 At the latest, after every exercise you should commit with the text *Exercise x finished*.